lgeurts/lgeurts.github.io/_posts/2022-10-22-distraction-free-writing-in-vim.md

 ### My configuration changes

-The plugin works just fine as is, but I did change the text area to 100x50 in my .vimrc (as seen in the example image above), as I find that to be a better fit for me.
+The plugin works just fine as is, but I did change the text area to 100x50 in my .vimrc (as seen in the image above), as I find that to be a better fit for my eyes.

 `let g:goyo_width=100`

 `let g:goyo_height=50`

-As piece de resistance I created a shortcut by bounding the toggle feature to the key <Leader>g:
+Finally, as piece de resistance I added a shortcut by bounding the toggle feature to the key <Leader>g:

 `map <Leader>g :Goyo<CR>`